cdrummey216/whoami/whoami.md

 What are the properties that define the _Self_?
 What also can be known based on this definiton?
 How do I live according to this definition of _Self_?
 To answer these questions, I present Propositional Mathematics, Concentrated Philosophy, Living as Art, and Framing.
 The intention behind this document is to _know more_ and each of the following sections provides essential understanding of the _Self_.
 By assigning the _Self_ a value, we are able to observe the _Self_ as an _object in reality_ while also understanding the _Self_ as an _object of our own perception_.
 In the following, the proposition that the value of the _sense of self_ is the same value that is seen repeatedly across the universe in everything from spiral of a nautilus shell to the shape of the Milky Way galaxy to the length of your arm.
 This value is called the divine proportion, phi, or 1.618...

 I begin by defining some terms, asking some questions, and sharing a bit of my story.
 The subject of truth is described as the quintessential element that tethers humanity to all things in reality.
 As a species, we are driven onwards by our perpetual quest for truth.
 And truths can observed, or known, or understood, or believed.
 No matter what, though, truth is _real_.
-Truth is a foundational aspect of reality and perception, so defining the truth about _what the self is_ is critical to deeper understanding of the physical realm and abstract thought.
+Truth is a foundational aspect of reality and perception, so defining the truth about _what the Self is_ is critical to deeper understanding of the physical realm and abstract thought.

 I use a unique philosophical proposition, based on objective facts, to assigns the value of the Golden Ratio (1.618..., or ϕ) to the sense of self.
 With this value, I make an additional proposition that 'identity' is a fractal set, specifically the Filled Julia Set (fc, c = 1 - ϕ).
 Using the Julia set function, _meaning_ can be derived from iterations of the function as it relates to the Self and existence, life and death, and identity as the expression of the Self.